History of the CLC

 The facilities available for use at the Cultural Life Center are numerous and offer a wide variety to fit not only performance needs but conference services as well.
 For more information about any facility in the Cultural Life Center call (585) 594-6812 or email Myrthil_Brenda@roberts.edu.

-The Andrews B. Hale Auditorium is a fully professional, climate-controlled performing arts facility with a full complement of lighting and sound equipment and comfortable seating for 1,000 in the Skinner Orchestra Section and Cooke Balcony.
-After the Voller Athletic Center (VAC) arena, it is the largest performance venue on the RWC campus.
+The Andrews B. Hale Auditorium is a fully professional, climate-controlled performing arts facility with a full complement of lighting and sound equipment and comfortable seating for nearly 1,000 (974 to be exact) in the Skinner Orchestra Section and Cooke Balcony.
+After the Voller Athletic Center (VAC) arena, it is the largest performance venue on the RWU campus.
 The Auditorium can support many events, from a single speaker at a podium to a fully-staged theatrical production with orchestra.
 The Kresge Stage is proscenium style with an area roughly 30' deep and 50' wide, with an ability to extend to 45' deep by the use of the orchestral lift.
 It has a single purchase counterweight fly system.
 A Steinway 9-foot piano & Steinway 7-foot were donated to grace the new auditorium.

 The Robert Shewan Recital Hall is an acoustically superior room with a 30-foot canopy, specially configured for recitals and chamber music.
 The audience size can be 200.
-Named in honor of and grateful appreciation to the man who so effectively chaired the Division of Fine Arts at Roberts Wesleyan College from 1969-1996.
+Named in honor of and grateful appreciation to the man who so effectively chaired the Division of Fine Arts at Roberts Wesleyan University from 1969-1996.

 The Kodak Atrium is a spacious lobby in the Cultural Life Center.
 This area is ideal for pre-or post-performance receptions.